-- Turn off location services following the steps here.
+- Turn off location services by following the steps here.

 Please also note that these steps include clearing your cache.
 Browsers may sometimes mismanage the amount of cache stored.
-This can slow down your browsing, websites may load slower or appear as they are not supposed to.
-Also, a cache may also contain private data, so it's better to store less of it.
+This can slow your browsing; websites may load slower or appear as they are not supposed to.
+Also, a cache may contain private data, so storing less of it is better.
 This also includes any app data for your mobile devices.

-- Android devices using the Netflix app please follow these steps to restart the app.
+- For Android devices using the Netflix app, please follow these steps to restart the app.

 - Turn UltraVPN back on and connect to the desired virtual location.
 Sign into Netflix and start viewing.

-- If steps 1-3 did not work please try disconnecting UltraVPN, clear your app's data again, and reconnect to UltraVPN but this time select a city or another Virtual location.
+If steps 1-3 did not work, please try disconnecting UltraVPN, clearing your app's data again, and reconnecting to UltraVPN but this time select a city or another Virtual location.

-- Ex.
-If you are trying to access US Netflix please connect to a US city and retest.
+- If you are trying to access US Netflix, please connect to a US city and retest.